smudgelang/smear/README.md

 ### Building and Linking

+To use this package in your own Smudge projects, build `libsmear.a`.
+In your shell of choice, run:

+    $ make

-To use this package in your own Smudge projects, build "libsmear.a" and put it in your library include path.
-Then link your code with "-lsmear -pthread".
-Also put "smear.h" somewhere in your include path.
+Put the library in your library include path.
+Then link your code with `-lsmear -pthread`.
+Also put `include/smear/*` in your include path.

 ## Using Smear